-All of the musical activities undertaken will relate directly to Stravinsky’s score.
-Students will explore thematic material, scales, modes, rhythms and structures from The Firebird and use them to create a new group composition.
-Guided by Paul, the students will experiment with Stravinsky’s raw material and then input their own ideas.
 It is important to stress that the project will not exclusively focus on composition.
 Irrespective of previous musical experience, the group will be encouraged to achieve the highest possible standard in their performance too.
-Firebird Forensics is both a composition project and a performance project.
+This is both a composition project and a performance project.

 Students will solve musical problems and create music together, thereby gaining confidence musically and personally.
-During the workshop, small groups of students will devise elements of a composition which can be later performed as a whole.
+During the workshop, the group of students will devise a composition which can be later performed.

 Students will develop skills in: